tifred/project5.1/README.md

 ## TO RUN AND TEST APPLICATION:

-1. Load dist/index.html in a browser.
+1. Load dist/index.html in a browser

 * List of 10 locations should appear in list.
 * Map of 10 locations with 10 markers should appear.